jagadeesh944078/Namaste-React/README.md

 - jsx is javascript syntax which is easier to create the element and jsx is not part of React here jsx is diffrent and react is different
 - jsx is not a html or xml in JS u can say its html like syntax or xml like syntax
-- we can large application without using JSX as well but JSX makes our developers life easier
+- we can build large application without using JSX as well but JSX makes our developers life easier
 - jsx is a convention where we merge all html and JS together

 # how JSX code works?